 Snowmobiling is a fun activity to do in winter, but it requires some protective gear.
 You need to make sure to stay warm and dry in the cold, freezing conditions when winds can add an extra challenge.

 Boots are essential when snowmobiling to protect your feet from the cold.
 When you go on a snowmobile adventure, you want to ensure you have the right boots to entirely enjoy your experience.
 Waterproof and warmth are a must for a long ride; added arch support also adds comforts to your feet.

-Here are some other features that you would like to consider when picking the right boots:
+Here are some other features that you would like to consider when picking the right snowmobiling boots:

 Gloves are the next gear that keeps your fingers toasty!

-Here is some advice that you would like to consider when purchasing a pair of gloves:
+Here is some advice that you would like to consider when purchasing a pair of snowmobile gloves:

 1. The general trade-off between warmth and mobility: Thicker gloves provide extra heat reservation but allow less movement between fingers.

-2. If you would like extra warmth, heated liners and gloves are also available.
+2. If you would like extra warmth, heated gloves and heated glove liners are also available.

 3. Make sure the liners are removable so that you can dry them for the next day.
 Wet glove liners become almost useless for insulation.